 An immediate gift of real estate.
 Donating property outright to City of Hope frees you from the costs and responsibilities of ownership.
 If you have owned the property more than a year, you will enjoy a charitable income tax deduction equal to the property’s full fair market value.
 You will eliminate any capital gain and the gift reduces your future taxable estate.

-A gift of real estate by bequest.
-You can include a gift of real estate to City of Hope in your will or living trust and you will be eligible for a charitable estate tax deduction upon your death.
+A gift of real estate in your will or trust.
+You can include a gift of real estate to City of Hope in your will or living trust and you will be eligible for a charitable estate tax deduction upon your passing.

-A gift annuity funded with real estate.
+A life income gift funded with real estate.
 Convert your real estate investment into a predictable income flow and realize capital gains and other tax benefits.

 Gifts of Appreciated Securities

 When you give appreciated securities, you may receive an immediate income tax charitable deduction as well as savings on capital gains taxes.
 Your gift of stock or mutual funds can also be used to generate income for life through a charitable gift annuity.
 You can make a gift of appreciated securities to City of Hope while diversifying your portfolio and/or securing a stream of income.
 For direct information about gifts of stock, please call 800-232-3314 or email us at